stephanieangelokagua/mental_health_deserves_awareness/README.md

 ## Design

-Here we discuss the design in terms of:

 ### Colour palette

 The color scheme of the webpage is inspired from an image.
 I used Coolors to extract the colors from my chosen image and then played around with its automatic pallete generator to get the remaining colors needed.
 I made sure to use a color pallete that was ideal for the nature of the topic